cristidraghici/frontend-microservices-poc/README.md

 ### Create the shell application

 We will start with `npx create-vite .` inside `./packages/shell`, as we did for the other projects.
 Then we will do the same cleanup and add minimal CSS to separate the page into the four sections we want to display.

+Since we are dividing the screen in 4 separate sections, **we will assume** that these sections will always be present and they are the only sections which can be shown in the application.